Markov properties for mixed graphs: Markov properties for ribbonless graphs

-We also have that $i\dse_m j\cd C$.
-Since $\mathcal{J}_m(G^*)$ is a compositional graphoid (Theorem~\ref{thm:110}) the composition property gives that $i\dse_m \{j,h\}\cd C$.
-By weak union for $\dse_m$ we obtain $i\dse_m j\cd \{h\}\cup C$ and $i\dse_m h\cd \{j\}\cup C$.
-By the induction hypothesis we obtain $\langle i,j\cd \{h\}\cup C\rangle\in \mathcal{J}$ and $\langle i,h\cd \{j\}\cup C\rangle\in \mathcal{J}$.
-By intersection we get $\langle i,\{j,h\}\cd C\rangle\in \mathcal{J}$.
-By decomposition we finally obtain $\langle i,j\cd C\rangle\in \mathcal{J}$.
+We also have that $i\perp_m j\cd C$.
+Since $\mathcal{J}_m(G^*)$ is a compositional graphoid (Theorem~\ref{thm110}) the composition property gives that $i\perp_m \{j,h\}\cd C$.
+By weak union for $\perp_m$ we obtain $i\perp_m j\cd \{h\}\cup C$ and $i\perp_m h\cd \{j\}\cup C$.
+By the induction hypothesis, we obtain $\langle i,j\cd \{h\}\cup C\rangle\in\mathcal{J}$ and $\langle i,h\cd \{j\}\cup C\rangle\in\mathcal{J}$.
+By intersection, we get $\langle i,\{j,h\}\cd C\rangle\in\mathcal{J}$.
+By decomposition we finally obtain $\langle i,j\cd C\rangle\in\mathcal{J}$.

-\subparagraph{Part II.} We now prove the result in the general case by induction on $|C|$.
-The base, i.e.\ the case that $|C|=0$, follows from part I. To prove the inductive step we can assume that $C\nsubseteq \ant(i)\cup\ant(j)$, since otherwise part I implies the result.
+\textit{Part II}.
+We now prove the result in the general case by induction on $| C| $.
+The base, that is, the case that $| C| =0$, follows from part I. To prove the inductive step, we can assume that $C\nsubseteq\ant(i)\cup\ant (j)$, since otherwise part I implies the result.

-We first show that if $C\nsubseteq\ant(i)\cup\ant(j)$ then there is a node $l$ in $C$ such that $i\dse_m j\cd C\setminus\{l\}$: Let first $l'\in C\setminus (\ant(i)\cup\ant(j))$ be arbitrary.
-If there is an $l''\in C\setminus (\ant(i)\cup\ant(j))$ so that $l'\in\ant(l'')$ and $l''\not\in \ant(l')$ then replace $l'$ by $l''$, and repeat this process until it terminates, the latter being ensured by transitivity of $\ant$ (Lemma~\ref{prop:ve}) and the finiteness of $C$.
-Thus we eventually obtain an $l$ so that if $l\in \ant(\tilde l)$ for $\tilde l\in C\setminus (\ant(i)\cup\ant(j))$ then we also have $\tilde l\in \ant(l)$.
+We first show that if $C\nsubseteq\ant(i)\cup\ant(j)$ then there is a node $l$ in $C$ such that $i\perp_m j\cd C\setminus\{l\}$: Let first $l'\in C\setminus(\ant(i)\cup\ant(j))$ be arbitrary.
+If there is an $l''\in C\setminus(\ant(i)\cup\ant(j))$ so that $l'\in \ant(l'')$ and $l''\notin\ant(l')$ then replace $l'$ by $l''$, and repeat this process until it terminates, the latter being ensured by transitivity of $\ant$ (Lemma~\ref{propve}) and the finiteness of $C$.
+Thus, we eventually obtain an $l$ so that if $l\in\ant(\tilde l)$ for $\tilde l\in C\setminus(\ant(i)\cup\ant(j))$ then we also have $\tilde l\in\ant(l)$.